EMOTIONAL SUPPORT ANIMALS AND HOUSING

 In those buildings with a policy of taking tenants to court over their “no pet” policy there can be no guarantee of how the court will rule.

 You will be paying a fee to ESA for your assessment and the issuance of a prescriptive ESA letter for housing.
 The mental health professional who will be making the assessment is familiar with the Federal laws relating to the accommodation of ESA’s in housing and will write a prescriptive letter that complies with the requirements of the Fair Housing Act.

-The cost for the review of your Evaluation test, follow-up telephone consultation(s) and the issuance of a prescriptive ESA letter for housing is $150.
+The cost for the review of your Evaluation form, follow-up telephone consultation(s) and the issuance of a prescriptive ESA letter for housing is $150.
 Should the landlord require a special form be submitted in addition to the letter, completion of the form is included with your fee.
-Your fee will be refunded in full if you do not qualify for an ESA letter.

 APPLY FOR A HOUSING LETTER

 The process of applying for an Emotional Support Animal letter is easy.
-The first step is taking an online Psychological Evaluation Test.
+The first step is completing an online Psychological Evaluation Form.
 This is a questionnaire designed to identify and diagnose DSM V psychological disorders.

 There’s nothing to download and you can enter your answers directly into the form.
-The Evaluation Test should take approximately 30 minutes to complete.
-Please set aside sufficient time to complete the test.
+The Evaluation Form should take approximately 30 minutes to complete.
+Please set aside sufficient time to complete the form.
 If you are unable to complete it, you can bookmark the page and return but your work will not be saved.

-If you are ready to take the Test click on the Payment button below.
-After your payment of $150 is confirmed you will be automatically taken to the Evaluation Test.
+If you are ready to take the Form click on the Payment button below.
+After your payment of $150 is confirmed you will be automatically taken to the Evaluation Form.

 If you would like a prescriptive letter for Flying and Housing the cost for both is $175.
 Please select that option on the Payment page to receive both.

 REMEMBER - In the event that the mental health professional determines that you do not qualify for an Emotional Support Animal letter a full refund of your fee with be made.